Epoxy resin – how to make unique DIY jewellery?

 Epoxy resin – what can we make of it?

 With epoxy resin we can create a very wide range of handmade artisan jewellery in the form of castings with embedded elements, i.e. dried flower petals and buds, dried leaves, grains, feathers, shells, photos, insects, glitters and all other decorations, as well as wooden and metal elements e.g. watch cogs, and elements made in 3D technology.
 We can create castings from the clear epoxy resin itself, but we can also give it various colors using resin dyes and pigments.
-In our offer you will find transparent dyes in shades of: amber, emerald, sapphire, ruby and black.
+In our offer you will find transparent dyes.
 The epoxy acquires a specific color after adding the dye, but it still remains partially transparent, and the degree of transparency depends on the amount of dye added.
 In addition, we recommend pearl pigments, thanks to which the resin acquires a captivating effect in the form of depth with a varied texture.
 We offer pearl dyes in shades of: gold, red, blue, green and black.
 In addition to the above dyes, we will get a magical effect by adding a glow in the dark pigment – the most popular shade is blue.

 Epoxy resin – how to start?